TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/TopBar/Index.rst

    :alt: The top bar with the flush cache menu open

-To the left is the TYPO3 CMS logo (which can be modified customised), then comes the name of your site (this is part of global configuration, which is described later on).
+To the left is the TYPO3 CMS logo (which can be customised), then we have the name of your site (this is set with your global configuration, which is covered later on).

 The star icon will open a list of bookmarked views.
 Every time you see this icon in the backend, you can click on it